Sanok: Middle Ages

+Modern period

 As early at the 17th century, an important trade route went across Sanok connecting the interior of Hungary with Poland through the Łupków Pass.
-As a result of the First Partition of Poland (Treaty of St-Petersburg dated 5 July 1772, Sanok was attributed to the Habsburg monarchy.
+As a result of the First Partition of Poland (Treaty of St-Petersburg dated 5 July 1772), Sanok was attributed to the Habsburg monarchy.
 At that time the area (including west and east of Subcarpathian Voivodship) became known as the Galicia province.
 For more details, see the article Kingdom of Galicia and Lodomeria.

 In the mid-18th century, 47.7% of the town's population was Roman Catholic (Polish), 36.4% Jewish, and 14.7% Greek Catholic (Ruthenian).

 The Galician peasant revolt took place in the region during the revolutions of 1848.

 The course of the river Dunajec and that of the San, both in West Galicia, marked the two successive stages in the breakthrough battle which initiated the Austro-German offensive of 1915 on the eastern front.
 An attempt to hold the line of the Wisłok river and the Łupków Pass failed before renewed Austro-German attacks on 8 May 1915.
 Wisłok Valley was one of the strategically important Carpathian rivers bitterly contested in battles on the Eastern Front of World War I during the winter of 1914–1915.

 During World War I, the Russian army occupied the town from May until July, 1915 and significantly damaged the town.
 The town was subsequently occupied by troops of the Austro-Hungarian Empire.

 In 1918 Poland regained independence and control of the town and within the interwar Second Polish Republic it was the seat of the Sanok County in the Lwów Voivodeship.
 Sanok was known as a centre of Ukrainian movement in Galicia, and of cultural heritage of the Lemkos and other Rusyns.